alexandrglm/myLearningCorner/OpenBootcamp/FrontEnd/TypeScript/03_Part1_Functions_.md

 ### ✅ 	Arrow Functions and Callbacks:
-Use arrow functions and anonymous functions to write more concise code and handle callback functions more efficiently.
+Use of arrow functions and anonymous functions to get a more concise code and handle callback functions more efficiently.
 ```ts
 let employee = {
     name6: "Pepe",